Chuuk Micronesia Travel Guide

 Nearness to the shallow body of water and direct access to dive boats characterize these stays.

-Service quality varies.
+The quality of service varies.
 Dive resorts generally possess staff experienced with international visitors.

 Dive resorts generally include restaurants, bars, and sometimes pools.
 Guesthouses are basic.